tarcinapp/entity-persistence-gateway-policies/README.md

 - **Authentication Policies**: These policies, responsible for answering questions like "Can the user perform this operation?" are placed within the `/policies/auth/routes` directory.
 Each folder contains required files to form an OPA policy.
 Actual policy file is named as `policy.rego` under each route.

 - **Field Policies**: These policies handle questions such as "Can the user view, create, or modify a specific field?" and are located in the `/policies/fields` directory.
-You can find folders named with record types (e.g. generic-entities, lists, etc).
+You can find folders named with record types (e.g. entities, lists, etc).

 ### Executing Policies
 To execute a policy, follow these steps: